Darnoc-Realms/Coeus/README.md

 An ambitious **Discord** bot to manage new users, build a player database, and answer questions.

 The project is split into three main parts.
-First, the bot teaches new players and obtains their data to join the server.
-Second, the bot answers players questions.
+First, the bot teaches new players, obtains their data, and whitelists new players.
+Second, the bot answers players' questions.
 Both parts are conducted over DMs but there are announcement messages in the server in a channel.
-Third, the
+Third, the bot updates a member count and checks for changed Minecraft usernames.

 ## Feature list